Skip to main content

 On an affected computer:

-1. Open Curator and navigate to a page with an embedded Tableau view that’s failing to load.
+1. Open Curator and navigate to a page with embedded content that’s failing to load.

 2. Open Developer Tools in the browser: